almuthmeier/DynOpt/DynOpt/README.md

 Dynamic Optimization
 ==================================================================================================

-This software package provides python code to reproduce the experiments we conducted for our GECCO 2018 and Evo* 2018 papers [1, 2].
+This software package provides python code to reproduce the experiments we conducted for our ICANN 2019 paper.
+In order to get the code for our GECCO 2018 and Evo* 2018 papers [1, 2], reset to the respective tag in the GIT history.
 Due to some reconstructions (e.g., changes of the seeds), the exact values from the papers might not be reproducible.

 [1] A. Meier, O. Kramer: Recurrent Neural Network-Predictions for PSO in Dynamic Optimization, EvoApplications 2018.
 [2] A. Meier, O. Kramer: Prediction with Recurrent Neural Networks in Evolutionary Dynamic Optimization, GECCO 2018.